cloudevents/spec/http-transport-binding.md

 Note: per the [HTTP](https://tools.ietf.org/html/rfc7230#section-3.2) specification, header names are case-insensitive.

-##### 3.1.3.2 HTTP Header Values
+##### 3.1.4.2.
+HTTP Header Values

 The value for each HTTP header is constructed from the respective attribute type's canonical string representation.

-Some CloudEvents metadata attributes can contain arbitrary UTF-8 string content, and per [RFC7230 Section 3][rfc7230-section-3], HTTP headers MUST only use printable characters from the US-ASCII character set, and are terminated by a CRLF sequence.
+Some CloudEvents metadata attributes can contain arbitrary UTF-8 string content, and per [RFC7230, section 3][rfc7230-section-3], HTTP headers MUST only use printable characters from the US-ASCII character set, and are terminated by a CRLF sequence.

-Therefore, and analog to the encoding rules for Universal character set host names in URIs [RFC3986 3.2.2][rfc3986], the string value MUST be further encoded as follows:

-Non-printable ASCII characters and non-ASCII characters MUST first be encoded according to UTF-8, and then each octet of the corresponding UTF-8 sequence MUST be percent-encoded to be represented as HTTP header characters, in compliance with [RFC7230, sections 3, 3.2, 3.2.6][rfc7230-section-3].
-The rules for encoding of the percent character ('%') apply as defined in [RFC 3986 Section 2.4.][rfc3986-section-2-4].
+String values must be percent-encoded according to the algorithm in [RFC3986, section 2.1](rfc3986-section-2-1).
+Given the rules in [RFC7230, section 3](rfc7230-section-3), the allowed set of characters which do not need to be percent-encoded are the `token` characters defined in section 3.2.6, excluding the "%" character:

+    token          = 1*tchar

+    tchar          = "!" / "#" / "$" / "&" / "'" / "*"
+                   / "+" / "-" / "." / "^" / "_" / "`" / "|" / "~"
+                   / DIGIT / ALPHA
+                   ; any VCHAR, except delimiters

+When decoding an HTTP header value, a **single round** of percent-decoding should should be performed on the value, as described in [RFC3986, section 2.4](rfc3986-section-2-4).
+It is permissible for allowed `token` characters to be percent-encoded, and receiving software should decode these percent triples.

-#### 3.1.4 Examples
+#### 3.1.5.
+Examples

 This example shows the _binary_ mode mapping of an event with an HTTP POST
 request: